 Increasingly stakeholders, including investors, expect transparent and consistent reporting on issues outside of the requirements of financial reporting.
 Biogen has a deep, unwavering commitment to the patients we serve, the employees that make us who we are, and the environment and communities where we live and work.
 Our commitment also includes efforts to continuously improve our Environmental, Social and Governance (ESG) performance and transparently reporting on corporate responsibility issues.
 Since 2013 we have been reporting in accordance with the internationally recognized Global Reporting Initiative.

-In our Year-in-Review, we are demonstrating our commitment to continuous improvement by combining both financial and non-financial reporting as well as taking disclosure guidance from voluntary reporting frameworks such as the Sustainable Accounting Standards Board (SASB) and the Task-Force on Climate-related Financial Disclosures (TCFD).
+In our ESG Report, we are demonstrating our commitment to continuous improvement by combining both financial and non-financial reporting as well as taking disclosure guidance from voluntary reporting frameworks such as the Sustainable Accounting Standards Board (SASB) and the Task-Force on Climate-related Financial Disclosures (TCFD).
 We intend to continue to listen and learn from our stakeholders to deepen our understanding of the issues they care about as we strive to improve the transparency of non-financial reporting efforts.